jshmrsn/karg/README.md

 Known Missing features
 ==============
-- Paramater types other than String (currently, you have to convert Strings to numbers yourself)
+- Parameter types other than String (currently, you have to convert Strings to numbers yourself)
 - Help information and requirements for positional parameters
 - Sub-commands (as in `git pull` vs `git checkout`)
 - Override of default --help argument